Legana/ML_vs_homology/04_compute_taxonomic_distance_metric.md

 **Figure 4.3:** **A** Scatter and line plot of the summed inverse pairwise distance and the AUPRC for each AMP finding method for AMPs in different organisms.
-The AMP_count reflects the number of AMPs known in each organism.
+The size of points depends on the number of AMPs in the organism, represented by the AMP_count.

 ![](04_compute_taxonomic_distance_metric_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->